 The following code example shows how to replace all instances of a string of text in the cells of an entire table:

-Extract Plain Text from a Table
+Extract Plain Text from Table or Cell

 Using the Range object, you can also call methods on the entire table range and extract the table as plain text.
 To do this, use the Text property.